What is video self-modeling (VSM)?

 What are social stories and comic strip conversations and how are they helpful for an adolescent with Asperger syndrome?

-In the Gaylord-Ross study, what was the result of teaching the two males to offer objects during a social script?
+What was the result of teaching the two males to offer objects during a social script?

 What is the Picture Exchange Communication System (PECS)?